samhabib/Maya_Python_MEL_Scripts/README.md

-# Maya_Python_MEL_Scripts
+# MayaScripts

-Shorthand MEL and Python scripts to make Maya programming easier
+All of the Python Scripts for Maya I make will be located in here